Jsf826/Hist2Prot/README.md

 Used as regression targets during training

 Note
-Cell segmentation is performed externally (e.g., HoVerNet).
+Cell segmentation is performed externally (HoVerNet).
 Histo2Prot does not include segmentation inference, and directly reads segmentation results.